Design comparison

 How do I know when it's appropriate to use divs?
 I try to avoid them for accessibility concerns, but from your feedback I understand they are ok to use for layout purposes? when do they cause accessibility issues?

-0@grace-snowPosted about 2 months ago@ayx234 they dont cause accessibility issues.
+0@grace-snowPosted 2 months ago@ayx234 they dont cause accessibility issues.
 The sections you're using are actually exactly the same as divs - they are meaningless unless they are labelled.
 It's only once a section is given an accessible name (e.g.

 aria-label